 The entire family can honor a loved one’s memory by engaging in a favorite cause or charity in their name or engaging in activities the loved ones were passionate about on Christmas day.

-Memorial activities include: planting a tree in their honor, crafting remembrance ornaments to hang together with Christmas decorations, celebrating their rituals, and storytelling in their honor.
+Memorial activities include: planting a tree in their honor, crafting remembrance ornaments to hang with Christmas decorations, celebrating their rituals, and storytelling in their honor.

-The year 2020 has been characterized by being bound indoors due to travel restrictions and social distancing.
+2020 has been characterized by being bound indoors due to travel restrictions and social distancing.
 However, as the year draws to a close, travel restrictions in some locations are starting to get lifted.
 Airlines and other transportation modes have seemingly resumed operations.

 Random Acts of Kindness